Hex 2.0 introduces powerful new features, including an all-new, reactive compute model. It also eliminates use of the

 Projects need to be upgraded to take advantage of these features.
-When first opening a project created prior to Hex 2.0, users will be shown a dialog prompting a migration:
+If you open a project created prior to Hex 2.0, you will be shown a dialog prompting a migration: